-The winners of the third Merton College Undergraduate Essay Prize have been announced, and once again the judges have included a runner-up as well.
+The winners of the fourth Merton College Undergraduate Essay Prize have been announced, and this year the judges have chosen to commend a further three entries in addition to the three prizewinners.

 The Undergraduate Essay Prize competition was open to all current Humanities and Social Science undergraduates, with a single prize of £150 for the winning essay.
 The essay had to be one which had already been submitted for a tutorial, and could be no more than 3,000 words in length.